ivanbaradi/Ninja-Arena-2/README.md

 ## Development

 **Implementations So Far**
-- Designed models and a lobby
+- Designed models and infrastructure in lobby
-- Enabled an API that saves and loads user’s data without occurrences of data loss
+- Enabled saving and loading player's data
-- Created a leaderboard that displays the player's level, cash, and XP points
+- Created a leaderboard that displays the player's level, cash, and XP

-**Future Implementations**
-- Game modes
-- Models
-- Battle maps
-- NPC models
-- Weapon Shop GUI, Volume GUI, and other GUIs
+- Designed a Player GUI that displays player's health bar, username, level, and cash

 ## Game Modes
 **Normal Mode:** Players will be fighting for NH101 or against it.
 They have an option to switch sides: NH101 team, opposing team, or spectating team.
 In the spectator's side, players were granted speed boost to go through different battles in an arena.
 All AIs respawn everytime they die and there is no time limit in the arena.
 You are free to leave the game if you are tired.
 Every two weeks, I change AIs.